bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 # Nextflow training session

-# Part 1 - walk-through of a simple pipeline
+# Part 1 - Walk-through of a simple pipeline

 ## Introduction

-The following materials provide a walkthrough of building an analysis workflow using Nextflow in an stepwise manner introducing new concepts along the way.
+The following materials provide a walk-through of building an analysis workflow using Nextflow in an stepwise manner introducing new concepts along the way.

-The example workflow is taken from an analysis requested by a CRUK-CI research group and carried out by the Bioinformatics Core earlier this year.
+The example workflow is taken from an analysis requested by a CRUK-CI research group and carried out by the Bioinformatics Core earlier this year (2021).
 In this session we recreate that workflow and cover some of the key features of the Nextflow framework.

 ## Software requirements and installation

-The following software packages are required for this walkthrough.
+The following software packages are required for this walk-through.

 * Java runtime - Java 8 or above
 * Nextflow - installation instructions given below